 Selectives are graded by the Satisfactory/Unsatisfactory method.
 The grade will appear as an “S” or a “U” on your official university transcript.

-During each semester, you will receive the following in your student mailbox: a selective registration form, and instructions on how to complete and return your registration form.
+Early each semester, you will receive an email from Student Services directing you to the selective catalog for that semester and advising you of your randomly generated selective registration number for your class.
 The Selectives Catalog for the current semester is available here.

 Selective registration is done on a priority system rather than a first come first serve basis.
 Third year students register first, second year students register second, and first year students register third.
-Furthermore, each student is assigned a random order number.
-Students are registered according to the randomly assigned order number, which is indicated on each selective registration form.
-The order number also gives each student priority within their class.
-For example, there are two students within the Class of 2016 that are assigned order numbers of 3 and 23.
-The student that has order number 3 will have priority to register for selectives over the student who was assigned order number 23.
+Furthermore, each student is assigned a random order number within their class.
+Students are registered according to the randomly assigned order number within their class (e.g., the student with #1 will register first, followed by #2, #3, etc).

 The random order generation tool is used through a data analysis software program.
 The tool randomly assigns each student within a class a different number each time the program is run.
 Order numbers are never reused.